Terri L Wilkin

 This course examines how laws have had to change to account for the expanded realm of crimes in the digital age.
 Despite legislation intended to combat the problem of identity theft, it continues to be one of the most common crimes associated with the Internet.
 Sexual harassment complaints can now be triggered simply by an employee forwarding questionable email to fellow employees.
 Some regard intellectual property rights violations to be innocent flattery, while others consider them to be violations that must be stamped out by force of law.
 Plagiarism by students who pull content from the Internet is a growing problem.
 Stalkers can log into their victims lives and gain access to highly confidential medical and financial information, and even sabotage their victim's reputations.
 This course examines current literature on such topics.

-This course is a study of the legal skills involving interviewing and counseling for civil cases, the drafting of legal documents for civil cases, and legal ethics focused specifically on civil cases.
+This course is an overview of civil practice and procedure and will examine the process that courts must follow when hearing cases of a civil nature.
+During the course of study, students will learn how a lawsuit is commenced, what kind of service of process is required, the types of pleadings, motions, and orders allowed in civil cases, the timing and manner of depositions and discovery, the conduct of trials, the process for judgment, various available remedies, and how the courts and clerks must function.
+The course focuses on the legal skills involving interviewing and counseling for civil cases, the drafting of legal documents for civil cases, and legal ethics focused specifically on civil cases.
 Course topics include civil trial practices of pleadings, motions, discovery, pre-trial conferences, jury selection, trial protocols, and appellate strategies.

 This course is designed to provide students with a solid knowledge of US Military Law through the study of the evolutionary process, politics, and motivation that has led to the current status of US Military Law.
 Topics include the history of military law, US Military Law, statutory basis, legal system, and basic application.
 It will also include an analysis of current events as related through the press, where military law is involved.